gvwilson/sensibleadventures/cloudherd/cloudherd.md

 honored.
 It won't happen again."

 His mouth snapped shut as Indy stepped in front of him and held out her hand to the sergeant.
-"Give it to me.
-Now."
+"Give it to me.  *Now.*"

 Sergeant Dorbu stared at her for a moment, then unbuckled his sword belt for a second time and held it out.
 Indy took it from him with an icy, "Thank you."

-"I will let your men keep theirs," she said, her voice colder than the mountain breeze, "But only on the understanding that there will *not* be another incident.
-Do we have an accord?"
+She handed it to Grappa Gas without looking at him.
+"I will let your men keep theirs," she said, her voice colder than the mountain breeze, "But only on the understanding that there will *not* be another incident like this one.
+Do we have an understanding?"

 Sergeant Dorbu dipped his head.
 "My apologies, honored, I---"

-"I don't want your apologies," Indy said scathingly.
+"I don't want your apologies," Indy said in a low voice that sent a shiver up Noxy's spine.
 "I want you to say 'yes, honored'.
-Now, do we have an accord?"
+Now, do we have an understanding?"

 The sergeant straightened up.
 "Yes, honored."

 "Good.
-Then let's all get a good night's sleep and hope that tomorrow is a better day for everyone.
-We'd be pleased to give you a tour of the village then.
+Then let's all get a good night's sleep and hope that tomorrow is a better day for all of us.
 Noxy?
 It's time for bed."
 And with her back as straight as any soldier's, she marched past the sergeant and the tiger's boy.
 Noxy hurryied to keep up with, wondering if her mother had always been this brave and if every sword was as heavy and awkward as the one she was carrying.

 Noxy had a dream that night.
 She often had dreams, or told herself stories in her head while she was waiting to fall asleep that as often as not turned into